anitachengalva/team-profile-generator/README.md

 ## Description

 The goal of this application is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+Unit tests are ran utilizing the [Jest](https://www.npmjs.com/package/jest) Node.js package, and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

 ## Deployed Link